 American writer Henry Miller, born in Brooklyn, New York, is known for several 20th century works that reflect his own personal experiences, including Tropic of Cancer (1934), Black Spring (1936) and The Rosy Crucifixion Trilogy (1965).
 Miller's explicit and often obscene content led the way for a new generation of American writers.
-He died on June 7, 1980 in Pacific Palisades, California.
+He died on June 7, 1980, in Pacific Palisades, California.

-American writer Henry Valentine Miller was born to German-American parents on December 26, 1891 in Yorkville, Manhattan, New York City.
+American writer Henry Valentine Miller was born to German-American parents on December 26, 1891, in Yorkville, Manhattan, New York City.
 Along with younger sister Lauretta, Miller grew up in a working-class environment in Brooklyn.
 His father, Heinrich, was from Bavaria, Germany, and worked as a tailor.
 At a young age, Miller often spent time working in his father's shop.
-He would later describe his childhood as a difficult period in which he learned how to live in "the streets."
+He would later describe his childhood as a difficult period in which he learned how to live on "the streets."

 Miller was an exceptionally bright student, developing an early passion for reading.
 He particularly enjoyed adventure stories and literary classics.
 After graduating from high school, he enrolled at the City College of New York, but left after two months because he disagreed with the traditional college system of education.
 For 15 years, Miller tried his hand at several different odd jobs.
 During that period, he also focused on writing.